Energetically consistent localised APE budgets for local and regional studies of stratified flow energetics: Application to energetically consistent numerical ocean modelling

-Parameterisations of subgridscale processes control the energy transfers between the resolved and unresolved scales of motions implicated in the turbulent forward KE and APE energy cascades.
-Upon reaching molecular scales, mechanical energy can be dissipated quasi-adiabatically as KE at the viscous dissipation rate $\varepsilon_k^t$, or diabatically as APE at the diffusive dissipation rate $\varepsilon_p^t$.
-A key difficulty is ensuring the consistency of the parameterised energy transfers with the constraints on the dissipation ratio $\Gamma =\varepsilon_p^t/\varepsilon_k^t$, which is traditionally regarded as a measure of mixing efficiency close to $0.2$.
-Addressing this issue is the main objective of energetically consistent modelling approaches proposed by Carsten Eden and his group \citep{Eden2014,Eden2015,Eden2016}.
-To that end, the prevailing approach has relied on using a turbulent kientic energy (TKE) equation to predict the turbulent viscous dissipation $\varepsilon_k^t$, from which the APE dissipation rate $\varepsilon_p^t$ and turbulent vertical mixing coefficient $K_{\rho} = \varepsilon_p^t/N^2$ may be inferred, provided that the value of the dissipation ratio $\Gamma$ can also be predicted in some way.
+In practice, the prevailing approach has primarily relied on using a turbulent kinetic energy (TKE) equation to predict the turbulent viscous dissipation $\varepsilon_k^t$, from which the APE dissipation rate $\varepsilon_p^t$ and turbulent vertical mixing coefficient $K_{\rho} = \varepsilon_p^t/N^2$ can be inferred, provided that the value of the dissipation ratio $\Gamma$ can also be predicted in some way.
 For a review of our current understanding of $\Gamma$, see \cite{Gregg2021}.
-An alternative that has yet to be developed in oceanography would be to predict $\varepsilon_p^t$ directly from a turbulent APE equation, as proposed in the context of atmospheric boundary layer research by Zilitinkevich and collaborators, e.g., \citet{Zilitinkevich2013}.
-An important advantage of the eddy APE budget is that it constraints the full turbulent density flux $\overline{\rho'{\bf v}'}$, whereas the TKE budget depends only on the vertical component $\overline{\rho'w'}$.
+An alternative, yet to be developed in oceanography, would be to predict $\varepsilon_p^t$ directly from a turbulent APE equation, as proposed in the context of atmospheric boundary layer research by Zilitinkevich and collaborators (e.g., \citet{Zilitinkevich2013}).
+An important advantage of the eddy APE budget is that it constrains the full turbulent density flux $\overline{\rho'{\bf v}'}$, whereas the TKE budget depends only on the vertical component $\overline{\rho'w'}$, which is why we think it should receive more attention.

-To analyse inter-scale energy transfers, a filtering approach is needed to isolate the different scales of interest.
+To analyse across-scale energy transfers, a filtering approach is needed to isolate the different scales of interest.
 In the context of large-scale ocean modelling, \citet{Eden2015} proposed that the subgrid-scale energy should be divided into subreservoirs for meso-scale eddies, internal gravity waves, and turbulent incoherent motions.
 Here, we only consider a subdivision of energy into mean (resolved) and eddy (unresolved) scales due to the inherent limitations of standard Reynolds averaging.
-With this in mind, we return to the eddy APE budget (\ref{ape_density_evolution_first_form}), which we rewrite in the form
+With this in mind, we return to the eddy APE budget (\ref{ape_density_evolution_first_form}), which we rewrite as